OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

     11. Applicable law, place of jurisdiction, miscellaneous
 *   B. Additional terms for using the events platform
     1. Conditions of use, conclusion of contract and warranties upon conclusion of contract
-    2. Right of cancellation for consumers
+    2. Right of withdrawal for consumers
     3. Obligations of the user and special provisions for users
     4. Fees, billing, invoicing, payment terms
     5. Validity of the provisions of the General Terms and Conditions for using the XING service